belgianmobileid/doc/_QES/csc.md

 ## Supported character set

 The character set we support for free text fields is ISO 8859-15.
 You can buy the specification [on ISO website](https://www.iso.org/standard/29505.html) or find a free version [on Wikipedia](https://en.wikipedia.org/wiki/ISO/IEC_8859-15#Codepage_layout).
-You might be interested in knowing that, although most usual characters are supported, some softwares-generated characters like curly apostrophes and long dashes are not part of ISO 8859-15.
+Please be aware that although most usual characters are supported, some like curly apostrophes and long dashes are not part of ISO 8859-15.
 If you provide a non-supported character in a free text field the signing flow will be stopped and you will receive an error message back.